jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet this dream was not allowed to be.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)

 _Federal government regulations.
-Another example of all the "Death Star" rules our Industrial Age establishment makes._
+Another example of all the "Death Star" rules our Industrial Age establishment makes.
+Credit: [George Washington University](https://regulatorystudies.columbian.gwu.edu/reg-stats)_

 Because the hearts of Men are easily corrupted.
 And the Industrial Age Lever of Power has a will of its own.
 Darth Blockbuster thus forged in secret, a vast rulebook to rule us all.
 In it, he poured his ego, his shortsightedness, and his will for the era of mass-production to never end.